zachpino/digidev-s18/README.md

 	- Homework: Connect your Photon to your home network.
 Plug in your photon at home, hold down the setup button for 3 seconds, and the Photon will flash blue.
 It is now ready for [your phone to connect to it](https://docs.particle.io/guide/getting-started/start/photon/) to configure its wifi settings.
 	- Homework: Wire up the [3 Tone Keyboard circuit](exercise.md) at home.
 Try running the software!
 	- Homework: [Watch Moog Documentary](https://www.youtube.com/watch?v=XRg8R-00mjs)
+	- Homework: Submit a short video of your instrument to Blackboard.

 - Week 03 · Rhythm
 	- Presentation: Digital Loops